JWMichalski/oscarplus/README.md

 ## 1. Installation
 ### 1.1 Download
 1. Download the latest release from the "Releases" section on the right side of the project page and unzip it.
-2. In a directory where administrative privileges are not required, create a folder structure as follows:
+2. In your home directory, create a folder structure as follows:
    ```
    oscarplus_modules/oscarplus/
    ```